 Above left: Edmund Cobb’s Johnny Snow begins a comically tone-deaf serenade.
 Above right: Monte Montague’s Bill Abel (with carnation) tries to teach his brother Al (Jim Thorpe) his less than accurate notions of etiquette.

 Although the quality of the writing frequently overshadows the action in Red Rider, the action scenes are still quite respectable.
-Horseback chases and running horseback gunfights dominate the action, with director Louis Friedlander–aka Lew Landers–and his camera crew doing a superb job of staging such sequences for maximum excitement value against the serial’s hilly, sweeping ranch-land locations (specifically, that frequent Universal Western backdrop the Walker Ranch, which, along with the spacious sets used for the Maxwell ranch, gives the serial some very nice visuals).
+Horseback chases and running horseback gunfights dominate the action, with director Louis Friedlander–aka Lew Landers–and his camera crew doing a superb job of staging such sequences for maximum excitement value against the serial’s hilly, sweeping ranch-land locations.
 The lengthy Chapter Seven chase/gunfight sequence, with the villains chasing Charles French’s buckboard as Buck Jones pursues them (transferring from horse to tree, bulldogging an outlaw off his horse, and finally jumping into the buckboard to fight Richard Cramer) is a particular standout.
 Others include the first-chapter chase sequence, with Jones trying to keep the posse from catching Grant Withers, and the Chapter Nine chase following the barn shootout.
 Jones performs a lot of his own riding stunts, but his usual double Cliff Lyons stands in for the riskier scenes.

 Above, top left: Cliff Lyons (dressed as Buck Jones disguised as Grant Withers) jumps from a hayloft to Withers’ horse to begin the Chapter Nine chase.
 Top right: Jones gallops across the ranchland hills, as a posse (at bottom left) and his trusty horse Silver (bottom right) pursue.